top of page

 The Muse Hotel's suite collection reflects a different approach: each of the nine rooms is styled as a distinct character rather than a variation on a single design theme.
 The Audrey Suite features floral wallpaper in soft grays and golden yellows with a tiered chandelier and a private backyard.
 The Barbie Suite opens directly onto the pool courtyard with a full kitchen and a king bed in a deliberately glamorous setting.
 The Kate Suite has two queen beds and accommodates four guests, designed specifically for groups who want to share a room without sacrificing the boutique aesthetic.
 For guests who want to see the full suite lineup, the Palm Springs hotel overview covers each option with photos and availability.

 One category most traveler guides overlook: whether the property's kitchen or kitchenette situation matters to you.
 For short stays of one or two nights, it rarely does.
 For stays of three or more nights, especially in summer when midday heat discourages going out for every meal, a full kitchen changes the economics and the rhythm of the trip considerably.
 The Bowie Suite, the Brigitte Suite, the Audrey Suite, the Marilyn Suite, the Barbie Suite, the Taylor Suite, and the Duo Suite all include full kitchens.
-The Edie Suite and Sofia Suite offer kitchenettes.
+The Edie Suite and the Sofia Suite offer kitchenettes.
 Guests who plan to actually use the kitchen for morning coffee, poolside snacks, or evening cocktails should filter by this before committing to a property.
+You can also arrange Stock The Fridge service before arrival so essentials are waiting when you check in, or add Savory Snacks to your booking for poolside grazing throughout your stay.
+Guests who want to explore hotels with kitchens in Palm Springs beyond The Muse will find that guide useful for comparing full-kitchen options across the city.
+For a look at how private pool suites compare across properties, what nobody tells you about Palm Springs hotels with private pools is a useful companion read.

 What Experiences Can You Add to a Palm Springs Hotel Stay?